Weekend Overview

 9:45 A.M. | Faunce Arch

 The University Procession is a joyous celebration.
-Candidates for degrees march across College Green and through the Van Wickle Gates, which are opened only twice each year.
+Candidates for degrees march across College Green and through the Van Wickle Gates.
+It is tradition for students to walk through the gates only twice while at Brown — inward at the start of their education and outward at graduation.
 Undergraduate alumni who have returned for Reunion march with their classes.
 Once the last person is through the Van Wickle Gates, the Procession inverts and undergraduates continue down College Street with each participant applauding the others; doctoral students and medical students also process to their respective ceremony locations, with participants and spectators applauding the graduating students.

 10 A.M.
 (Estimated) | First Unitarian Church